 ABSTRACT

 Large-scale sequencing in the 1000-Genomes Project has revealed multitudes of single nucleotide variants.
-Here, we provide insights into the functional effect of these variants using allele-specific behavior.
-This can be assessed for an individual by mapping ChIP-seq and RNA-seq reads to a personal genome, and then measuring “allelic imbalances” between the numbers of reads mapped to the paternal and maternal chromosomes.
+Here, we provide insights into the functional effect of these variants using allele-specific behavior, which can be assessed for an individual by mapping ChIP-seq and RNA-seq reads to a personal genome.
+“Allelic imbalances” are measured by comparing the numbers of reads mapped to the paternal and maternal chromosomes.
 We annotate variants associated with allele-specific binding and expression in 382 individuals by uniformly processing 1,263 functional genomics datasets, developing approaches to reduce the heterogeneity between datasets due to overdispersion and mapping bias.
 Since many allelic variants are rare, aggregation across multiple individuals is necessary to identify broadly applicable “allelic elements”.
 We also find SNVs for which we can anticipate allelic imbalance from the disruption of a binding motif.
 Our results serve as an allele-specific annotation for the 1000-Genomes variant catalog and are distributed as an online resource (alleledb.gersteinlab.org).

 INTRODUCTION